Invite friends and family to read the obituary and add memories.

 Contributions may be made in memory of Sherry to Ss.
 Robert & William Catholic Parish, 367 E. 260th St., Euclid.

-Mass of Christian Burial Thursday, April 9, 2026 at at 10AM.
-Burial following at St. Joseph Cemetery, Ashtabula.
+Mass of Christian Burial Thursday, April 9, 2026 at Ss.
+Robert & William Catholic Parish at 10AM.
+Private burial following at St. Joseph Cemetery, Ashtabula.
 Family will receive friends to pay tribute to and celebrate the life of Sherry at DeJOHN-FLYNN-MYLOTT FUNERAL HOME OF WILLOUGHBY HILLS, 28890 CHARDON ROAD (between Bishop Rd.and Rt.
 91) WEDNESDAY, APRIL 8, 5-7PM.

 DeJohn Flynn Mylott Funeral Home - Willoughby HIlls